ajfabbri/container-mesh/README.md

 ## The App
-Idea is to run a bunch of containers with a peer-to-peer (p2p) ditto.live SDK "app" which measures p2p, and use Linux Traffic Control (tc) (via [pumba](https://github.com/alexei-led/pumba)?) to simulate a degraded network, high mobility, and other failure conditions.
+Idea is to run a bunch of containers with a peer-to-peer (p2p) ditto.live SDK "app" which measures system metrics, and then use Linux Traffic Control (tc) (via [pumba](https://github.com/alexei-led/pumba)?) to simulate a degraded network, high mobility, and other failure conditions.